row-chat/prisma-browser-adapters/packages/prisma-sqlite-wasm-adapter/README.md

 ## Demo

-A live example is deployed at [row-chat.github.io/prisma-browser-adapters](https://row-chat.github.io/prisma-browser-adapters/), with source at [github.com/row-chat/prisma-browser-adapters](https://github.com/row-chat/prisma-browser-adapters).
-It loads the [Chinook](https://github.com/lerocha/chinook-database) sample database in the browser and exposes it through a Prisma Client REPL, a raw SQL REPL, and an embedded [Prisma Studio](https://www.prisma.io/studio) — all running entirely client-side with SQLite-WASM and OPFS.
+The [`prisma-browser-adapters` demo](https://row-chat.github.io/prisma-browser-adapters/) loads Chinook in the browser and exposes it through a Prisma Client REPL, a SQL REPL, and an embedded Prisma Studio — all client-side.

+## When to choose this over `wa-sqlite`

+`@sqlite.org/sqlite-wasm` is the official SQLite WASM build, so it tracks upstream SQLite releases directly and ships well-tested OPFS support.
+Trade-offs worth knowing:

+- Its OPFS API is synchronous and can only run inside a Worker.
+That's a hard constraint, not a recommendation — there's no way to use OPFS on the main thread with this build.
+- For sharing one database across browser tabs, a `SharedWorker` is the obvious topology: the OPFS connection lives in the shared worker and every tab attaches to it.
+No cross-tab locking required.

+If you need wa-sqlite's main-thread OPFS or its `OPFSCoopSyncVFS` for SharedWorker-less multi-tab access, look at [`@row-chat/prisma-wa-sqlite-adapter`](../prisma-wa-sqlite-adapter) instead.

 ## Why a "remote"?

-`sqlite-wasm`'s OPFS-backed APIs are synchronous and must run in a Worker.
-This adapter splits the work in two:

-- **In the worker:** wrap the sqlite-wasm DB with `createSqliteWasmRemote(db, sqlite3)` and expose it (e.g. via [Comlink](https://www.npmjs.com/package/comlink)).
-- **On the main thread:** wrap the worker proxy with `SqliteWasmAdapterFactory(remote)` and pass the result to `PrismaClient`.
+The adapter accepts any object matching the `SqliteWasmRemote` shape, which decouples it from your worker topology.
+The expected setup:

+- **SharedWorker.** One worker per origin holds the sqlite-wasm DB; every tab attaches to it.
+The shared worker is the natural serialization point and the only place the synchronous OPFS API can legally run.

+Construct a `SqliteWasmRemote` from sqlite-wasm directly with `createSqliteWasmRemote(db, sqlite3)`, expose it via [Comlink](https://www.npmjs.com/package/comlink) or your transport of choice, then hand the proxy to `SqliteWasmAdapterFactory` on the main thread.

 ## Usage